MrBoxik/SnowRunner-Save-Editor/README.md

 >
 > What it **is**: working (hopefully 🤞).
 >
 > ⚠️ Still — **make a backup of your save file** before using it.
 I’m not accountable if you lose progress.
 >
+> 🛡️ **Important:** Windows Defender or other antivirus software may flag this tool as suspicious or malicious.
+I don’t know why — maybe because it’s a small `.exe` built with PyInstaller and I’m not a verified publisher.
+You can choose to trust it or not — that’s up to you.
+>
 > If you don’t like how it looks, feel free to take the code and redo the visuals — that’s totally fine under the [MIT License](LICENSE).
 >